UB University of Baltimore

 2. diagnose malfunctions and bottlenecks related to PC hardware and system software, including GUI operating systems.

-3. perform PC hardware upgrades, including selecting new equipment, replacing motherboards, adding control cards and peripheral devices.
+3. perform PC hardware upgrades, including selecting new equipment (PCs, Laptops, Tablets), adding cards and peripheral devices, as applicable.

-8. describe basic ethical and copyright law aspects as applied to PCs, and PC system support.
+8. describe basic ethical and copyright law aspects as applied to IT, and IT system support.

 The PCs studied in this course are based on Intel and AMD processors.
-The operating systems studied in this course are Windows XP, VISTA, and Linux.
+The operating systems studied in this course are Windows 8, and Linux.
 This is neither an endorsement or recommendation of these products.
-Other processors and operating systems will also be discussed in this course.
+Other processors (ARM) and operating systems (Android and iOS) will also be discussed in this course.

 CLASS MATERIALS